Omar Ayuso

 Omar Ayuso (born 26 March 1998) is a Spanish actor.
-He is best known for his role as Omar Shanaa on the television series Elite (2018–present).
+He is known for his role as Omar Shanaa in the television series Elite (2018–2024).

 Early life and education

 Ayuso was born in Madrid on 26 March 1998 and raised in Manzanares el Real.
-After seeing Bad Education as a child, he became interested in becoming an actor or filmmaker.
+His father is from Morocco.
+After watching Bad Education (2004) as a child, he became interested in becoming an actor or filmmaker.
 Ayuso studies audiovisual communication at the Charles III University of Madrid.

 Career

-In 2018, Ayuso was cast in the Spanish web television series Elite as Omar Shanaa, a closeted gay Muslim who develops a relationship with Ander Muñoz who is played by Arón Piper.
+In 2018, Ayuso was cast in the Spanish Netflix television series Elite as Omar Shanaa, a closeted gay Muslim who develops a relationship with Ander Muñoz who is played by Arón Piper.
 In preparation for the role, Ayuso worked for two months with director Ramón Salazar to absorb his character's role.

-In 2019, Ayuso starred in three short films including Maras’ de Salvador Calvo and Ráfagas de vida salvaje by Jorge Cantos and Disseminare by Jools Beardon.
+In 2019, Ayuso starred in three short films including Maras' de Salvador Calvo and Ráfagas de vida salvaje by Jorge Cantos and Disseminare by Jools Beardon.

 In January 2020, Ayuso was featured in the music video of "Juro Que" by Spanish singer-songwriter Rosalía.

 Ayuso plays the character, David, in the upcoming film, 8 Años, a gay drama where he reflects on an eight-year relationship.